TNL-Project/TNL/Documentation/Pages/main-page.md

     cd tnl

+Then continue with one of the subsections depending on your preferred workflow.

+#### Manual installation with CMake

 The procedure consists of the three usual steps: configure, build, install.
+The first subsection is a complete reference on how to use CMake to build TNL, while the second subsection describes useful shortcuts.

 1. The [configure step][cmake-configure]
    generates a build configuration for a particular build system.